mariochampion/gitmynotes/README.md

 # GitMyNotes
 ## GitMyNotes adds convenient version control, off-site backups, and optional collaboration to your macOS Notes.

-A lightweight macOS utility using Python and AppleScript to sync your macOS Notes to your public or private GitHub repos, the GitMyNotes solution exports Notes to Markdown while preserving folder organization and formatting.
-It features out-of-the-box common sense defaults or user-driven customization, a local audit trail with checkpoint features for interrupted backups, and secure GitHub integration.
+A lightweight macOS utility using Python and AppleScript to sync your macOS Notes to your public or private GitHub repos, the GitMyNotes solution exports Notes to Markdown in a local directory, while preserving folder organization and formatting.
+It features out-of-the-box common sense defaults or user-driven customization, a local audit trail file  with checkpoint features for interrupted backups, and secure GitHub integration.
 All processing happens on your machine, with the only external data transmission secured by your enterprise-grade GitHub authentication credentials.

 # GitMyNotes is for me?